Altiplano Cundiboyacense

 The Altiplano Cundiboyacense (/es/) is a high plateau located in the Eastern Cordillera of the Colombian Andes covering parts of the departments of Cundinamarca and Boyacá.
 (Do not confuse with The Altiplano or the Altiplano Nariñense, both further south.)
 The altiplano corresponds to the ancient territory of the Muisca.
 The Altiplano Cundiboyacense comprises three distinctive flat regions; the Bogotá savanna, the valleys of Ubaté and Chiquinquirá, and the valleys of Duitama and Sogamoso.
 The average altitude of the altiplano is about 2600 m above sea level but ranges from roughly 2500 m to 4000 m.

 Etymology

-Altiplano in Spanish means "high plain" or "high plateau", the second part is a combination of the departments Cundinamarca and Boyacá.
+Altiplano in Spanish means "high plain" or "high plateau".
+The second part of the name is a combination of the names of the departments of Cundinamarca and Boyacá.

 Geography

 Subdivision of the Altiplano, from NE to SW: